Sexual Violence

 Rape:

 Rape is an unconsenual sex activity, that typically includes "forced penetration" this can be with genitalia or other objects.
-Rape can occur to men, women, and nonbinary people; however, an overwhelming majority of this crime is commited against to people assigned female at birth.
+Rape can occur to men, women, and nonbinary people; however, an overwhelming majority of this crime is committed against to people assigned female at birth.
 There is no reason to allow rape to go unnoticed or kept quiet; of course, we understand that reporting may not always be an option for people.
-We want to make sure that we consider rape and other sexual misconduct to be taken seriously and publically as to shed light on the often occurance of these crimes. *If you believe a rape has occured to you we urge you to talk to a person or entity that can support you and take action with you against your perpetrator.*
+We want to make sure that we consider rape and other sexual misconduct to be taken seriously and publicly as to shed light on the often occurrence of these crimes. *If you believe a rape has occured to you we urge you to talk to a person or entity that can support you and take action with you against your perpetrator.*

 Stalking:

-Stalking is a form of harrassment that includes following, inference, and typically a form of harm (mentally, physically, sexually, etc.).
+Stalking is a form of harassment that includes following, inference, and typically a form of harm (mentally, physically, sexually, etc.).
 Stalking can also be done online, and in person.
-Sexual Harrassment often including stalking as well, which can be a beginning sign of a possible assault and should be taken seriously.
+Sexual Harassment often including stalking as well, which can be a beginning sign of a possible assault and should be taken seriously.
 We know that our police systems often aren't able to provide adequate protection for individuals affected by stalking.
 Stalking can also be done by the people we know: friends, family members, and community members.
 Contact a entity or police station that you trust if you believe you are in danger of stalking.

 Sex Crimes Involving Children:

 When it comes to sex crimes involving children, we should never have a joke or lack of seriousness on the topic.
 Many parents are in disbelief when they are first encountering the news of their child having been sexually assaulted.
 It can be hard for these conversations to be had, especially when the openness of discussing these topics was not already present.
-We urge all parents to begin talking to their children about their body parts as early as they can grasp it; from there we believe it's up to a parent (but is still vital) to decide how to explain different types of assualt to their children.
+We urge all parents to begin talking to their children about their body parts as early as they can grasp it; from there we believe it's up to a parent (but is still vital) to decide how to explain different types of assault to their children.
 Our children deserve to know everything there is to know the good and the bad, so that they can be better prepared to handle it as they experience life and grow.
 We know these conversations can be tough and for any parent who is or has experienced this heartbreaking crime with their child, we hope to only continue to provide more resources.

 Cordisco and Saile LLC. has put together this guide dedicated to fostering awareness, education, and action towards the prevention of child abuse.
 In a world where the safety and well-being of our children should be paramount, it's crucial to engage in open discussions, share knowledge, and collectively work towards creating environments where every child can thrive.
 Here is the link: https://www.cordiscosaile.com/navigating-child-sex-abuse/